 Since Nintendo is such a well-established company, it is also one of those companies for which you can find accurate sales stats for most of their games.
 Speaking of Super Smash Bros. in particular, it is apparent that the series has had monumental success since the first game was released in 1999, gathering dozens of millions of sales and establishing itself as one of Nintendo’s cornerstones.

 Super Smash Bros.
-Ultimate sold 5 million copies in its first 3 days.
+Ultimate sales reached 5 million copies in its first 3 days.

 (Source: Comic Book)